Quzeem/Metric-logging-analytical-server/README.md

 ## Usage

-Rename ".env.example" to ".env" and update the values of the enviroment variables\n Visit the endpoint: "/api/v1/doc" to view documentation
+- Rename ".env.example" to ".env" and update the values of the enviroment variables
+- Visit the endpoint: "/api/v1/doc" to view documentation

 ## Install Dependencies